 All the favoritism in the world wouldn’t matter in the end.
 That was the real truth.

 The inhabitants of the outskirts, of Setsuka District, of Kei Province, along with the citizens of the kingdom—Hyouchuu wanted to feed them all.
 Except he was a lowly bureaucrat, an imperial minister in name only.
 Like the rest of the civil servants, he worked for a wage.
-When it came to filling empty stomachs, it didn’t amount to much.
+When it came to filling empty stomachs, that money didn’t amount to much.